D35m0nd142/LFISuite/README.md

   - data://
   - expect://

-* It provides a modality called <b>Auto-Hack</b>, which scans and exploits the target automatically by trying all the attacks one after the other without you having to do anything (except for providing, at the beginning, a list of paths to scan, which if you don't have you can find in this project directory in two versions, small and huge).
+* It provides a ninth modality called <b>Auto-Hack</b>, which scans and exploits the target automatically by trying all the attacks one after the other without you having to do anything (except for providing, at the beginning, a list of paths to scan, which if you don't have you can find in this project directory in two versions, small and huge).
 * Tor proxy support
 * Reverse Shell for Windows, Linux and OS X